03 February 2019

 At the end of November, Moody’s predicted that homes in Portugal would have a value increase between 7% and 8% by 2020.
 At the same time, the INE recorded a 16% variation in housing prices, compared to the beginning of 2016.
 But with an additional figure: in the same period, house prices had risen 47% and 34% respectively in Lisbon and Porto.
 These numbers suggest that it may make little sense not to differentiate the two largest cities in the country.
 If the current relationship between real estate price appreciation in the two major cities and the rest of the country remains (and there does not seem to be any reason to believe that it will change in the short term), it follows that a Moody’s study on Lisbon or Porto would present price appreciation projections of two digits.
 And this is the reason why Lisbon’s historic centre may have witnessed, in recent years, almost 100% appreciations between two transactions of the same property.
 Lisbon and Porto are in the international market.
-With few exceptions, the rest of the country not yet.
+With few exceptions (Algarve seems to be the most obvious one), the rest of the country not yet.

 The potential rise in interest rates (since there does not seem to be much margin for them to go down) may result in different scenarios.
 Those who have chosen the real estate market to invest (or were considering doing so) may, in the face of a medium- to long-term interest rate hike, prefer to place their money in term deposits, savings certificates, retirement savings plans or bonds.
 If this were to happen, there would be a change in the demand-supply ratio.

 Another scenario: if benchmark rates go up 1% or 2%, what will be the impact on the performance of those who have taken out loans in the last 5 years?